telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

         OS: Windows 7 Home Premium operating system
         Dev: Luna Eclipse development environment SR2 (4.4.2) and context generator application.

-From a performance point of view, FIWARE recommendations were taken into account to refine the following testbed components: MongoDB;  Orion and Cygnus-NGSI.
+From a performance point of view, FIWARE tuning recommendations were taken into account to refine the following testbed components: MongoDB;  Orion and Cygnus-NGSI.
 The most important aspects of configuration are as follows:

 Firstly, version 3.0.12 of MongoDB was used, recommended for intensive update scenarios.
 In addition, the adjustments limiting use to deployed VM resources were checked and Transparent Huge Pages were disabled (THP).

 Secondly, Orion parameters were adjusted for scenarios with high update/notification rates

-        -reqPoolSize, -dbPoolSize and -notificationModethreadPool:q:n
+        -reqPoolSize, -dbPoolSize and -notificationMode  threadPool:q:n

 These parameters were adjusted for each test.

-Lastly, Cygnus-NGSI components were adjusted to increase performance and avoid potential bottlenecks in order to properly assess Orion.
+Lastly,Cygnus-NGSI components were adjusted to increase performance and avoid potential bottlenecks in order to properly assess Orion.
+To achieve this an HTTP source was selected where the OrionRestHandler was configured to convert NGSI events from Orion into Flume events.
+Memory Channel because of its performance was chosen.
+This type of channel is ideal for flows that require increased performance and are willing to lose data in the case of Flume agent errors.
+Finally, an Orion HDFS Sink was used.
+Its performance was enhanced by using the batching mechanism to reduce the number of writes in the HDFS storage.
 [Top](#top)

 ## Context Generation Methods